tenjohokwen/4frika/readme_usage.md

 * I added 'class="net.logstash.logback.encoder.LogstashEncoder"' to the rollingAppender but this is completely optional
 * The logstashEncoder requires "logstash-logback-encoder" on the class path
 * 'logstash-logback-encoder' is actually intended to be used for json(ing) log data (not yet versed with its usage but it does not harm to have it)
+* Logback config makes use of application-commons.properties for some its placeholders [see](http://stackoverflow.com/questions/29322709/unable-to-use-spring-property-placeholders-in-logback-xml)